LucHermitte/lh-brackets/README.md

   * tune how the NORMAL-mode mapping select a current _anything_ (thanks to the `-normal` option),
   * toggle the definitions of all the brackets mappings by pressing `<F9>` (`:h <Plug>ToggleBrackets`) ;
   * make the mappings global with `:Brackets!`, or local to a buffer with `:Brackets`. ;
-  * neutralize the mapping with `-but` option ; typically to neutralize the insertion of the brackets-pair for specified filetypes, or for more complex contexts.
+  * neutralize the mapping for specific filetypes with `-but` option
   * specify exactly which is the canonical pair for deletion when it's not immediate from the context (thanks to the `-pair` option)